-The four Anti-Monopoly Guidelines on the Automobile Industry, on the Abuses of Intellectual Property Rights, on the Leniency System and on the Commitment drafted by the Anti-Monopoly Commission (AMC) of the State Council have completed internal procedures and will be announced in 2019 spring.
+The four Anti-Monopoly Guidelines on the Automobile Industry, on the Abuses of Intellectual Property Rights, on the Leniency System and on the Commitment drafted by the Anti-Monopoly Commission (AMC) of the State Council have completed internal procedures and will be announced in 2020.
 These guidelines contain a large number of cartel's new regulatory policy.
-In addition, the newly established State Administration for Market Regulation (SAMR) is drafting The Regulation on Prohibition of Monopoly Agreements and other regulations, in order to replace the previous regulations issued by the National Development and Reform Commission (NDRC) and the State Administration for Industry and Commerce (SAIC).
-If successful, it will be promulgated in 2019.
-According to the draft published recently, it includes some new regulations such as the Safe Harbor.
+In addition, on June $26^{\rm th}$, 2019, the State Administration for Market Regulation (SAMR) published Interim Provisions on Prohibiting Monopoly Agreement (Interim Provisions), and it has came into force on Sep $1^{\rm st}$, 2019 .